-While our 2023 Chronic Absenteeism rates have improved slightly, we currently have an Orange rating on the CA School Dashboard and they currently significantly exceed the state's rates.
+While our 2023 Chronic Absenteeism rates have improved slightly, they currently still exceed the state's rates.
 Additionally, we are committed to maintaining and improving our low suspension rates.

-Our school's root cause analysis has seen a correlation between our student climate survey results (most recently 72%) and schoolwide attendance rates (90%) and chronic absenteeism rates (37.4%).
-Additionally, our most recent parent survey results (88%) showed a small but significant decline in parent connectedness/satisfaction.
+Our school's root cause analysis has seen a correlation between our student climate survey results (most recently 74%) and schoolwide attendance rates (92%) and chronic absenteeism rates (27.4%).